One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Related Work

 \subsection{Effects at the platform and community levels}

-The work most similar to the present study was done by \citet{trujillo2022make}, who evaluated the community effects of the sequence of interventions on \subr{The\_Donald} ---i.e., quarantine, restriction, and ban--- finding that the first two greatly reduced the activity of the moderated users while the latter was only symbolic.
+In~\cite{trujillo2022make} we evaluated the community effects of the sequence of interventions on \subr{The\_Donald} ---i.e., quarantine, restriction, and ban--- finding that the first two greatly reduced the activity of the moderated users while the latter was only symbolic.
 However, this came at the expense of an overall trend increase in toxicity.
-They also concluded that the restriction had stronger effects platform-wise than the quarantine and that core users of \subr{The\_Donald} manifested more changes than the rest of users. \citet{chandrasekharan2022quarantined} evaluated quarantine effects on \subr{The\_Donald} and \subr{TheRedPill}, finding that the quarantines made it more difficult for the moderated communities to attract new members, but that the overall degree of toxicity of their existing members remained mostly unaffected. \citet{shen2022tale} studied Reddit's quarantines of \subr{The\_Donald} and \subr{ChapoTrapHouse} in terms of changes in the activity, visibility, and political discussion of the two communities.
+We also concluded that the restriction had stronger effects platform-wise than the quarantine and that core users of \subr{The\_Donald} manifested more changes than the rest of users. \citet{chandrasekharan2022quarantined} evaluated quarantine effects on \subr{The\_Donald} and \subr{TheRedPill}, finding that the quarantines made it more difficult for the moderated communities to attract new members, but that the overall degree of toxicity of their existing members remained mostly unaffected. \citet{shen2022tale} studied Reddit's quarantines of \subr{The\_Donald} and \subr{ChapoTrapHouse} in terms of changes in the activity, visibility, and political discussion of the two communities.
 They found that the interventions had a homogenizing effect on participation but limited effects on the visibility of community-internal issues and political language.
-These previous works evaluated effects at the community-level.
+These previous works evaluated effects at the community-level, based on the assumption that users within a community behave similarly~\cite{massachs2020roots,cresci2020emergent}.
 Instead, \citet{horta2021platform} evaluated effects \textit{across platforms}.
 They focused on users that migrated from \subr{The\_Donald} and \subr{Incels} to { \texttt{TheDonald.win}} and { \texttt{incels.co}} respectively, when the former Reddit communities got banned.
 Results highlighted that both bans markedly reduced user activity on the new platforms, but also that former users of \subr{The\_Donald} increased their toxicity and radicalization~\cite{horta2021platform}.
 Other related studies are those that evaluated the effects of moderation interventions on other Reddit communities. \citet{chandrasekharan2017you} and \citet{saleem2018aftermath} investigated the bans that targeted \subr{FatPeopleHate} and \subr{CoonTown}, uncovering that many users left Reddit after the bans, and that those who remained significantly decreased their use of hate speech~\cite{chandrasekharan2017you}.
 Interestingly, many \subr{CoonTown} members moved to \subr{The\_Donald} after the bans, doubling their posting activity~\cite{chandrasekharan2022quarantined}.